 2. Don’t be afraid of creating a habit.

 If you grew up a good girl like me, legalism is an easy trap to fall in to.
 And because we know that, we try to steer clear of getting too legalistic about anything but creating a habit of prayer is a good thing.
-It’s important obviously that we don’t just go through the motions to check it off a list, but if you are praying sincerely don’t be afraid of the routine of prayer.
+It’s important, obviously, that we don’t just go through the motions to check it off a list, but if you are praying sincerely don’t be afraid of the routine of prayer.

 3. Have a morning routine.

 This pairs with #2, but I wanted to expand a bit.
 I don’t think it matters if you are a night person or a morning person, what we set our minds on when we wake up directs the path of our whole day.
-On the days I don’t get my time with Jesus to reset my heart, I am less patient with my kids, less grateful for my circumstances and more concerned with what the world things.
+On the days I don’t get my time with Jesus to reset my heart, I am less patient with my kids, less grateful for my circumstances and more concerned with what the world thinks.
 If we start our day with Jesus, we are more likely to continue our day with Him.
-How do we convince ourself that we could fit Him in later if we can’t get quiet with God before our kids get up, our phone starts dinging, our clients start emailing or our boss starts calling?
+How do we convince ourselves that we could fit Him in later if we can’t get quiet with God before our kids get up, our phone starts dinging, our clients start emailing or our boss starts calling?

 4. Build prayer into everyday tasks that just require hands.